-Analysis | 4 takeaways from the first day of Amy Coney Barrett’s Supreme Court confirmation hearing
+Analysis | 5 takeaways from the first day of Amy Coney Barrett’s Supreme Court confirmation hearing

 - Democrats are using the process to attack this nomination because they can’t attack Barrett’s qualifications.

-“There’s nothing unconstitutional about this process,” said Senate Judiciary Chairman Lindsey O. Graham (R-S.C.), who four years ago told people to “use my words against me” about opposing election-year nominations.
+“There’s nothing unconstitutional about this process,” said Senate Judiciary Chairman Lindsey O. Graham (R-S.C.), who four years ago told people to “use my words against me” about not taking up election-year nominations.
 “This is a vacancy that’s occurred, the tragic loss of a great woman.
 And we’re going to fill that vacancy with another great woman.
 The bottom line here is that the Senate is doing its duty constitutionally.”
 Now, he’s in a surprisingly challenging reelection campaign against a Democrat who has raised jaw-dropping amounts of money to unseat him.

+Barrett also said all the right things about how she would apply political independence to her review of the law.
+“When I write an opinion resolving a case, I read every opinion from the perspective of the losing party,” she said.
+“I ask myself how I would feel if one of my children was the party I was ruling against.”

+That will likely do little to assuage Democrats as they question her in the coming days, but she didn’t open herself up to further criticism on either front.

-2. Democrats want to talk about only the health-care implications of this nomination
+3. Democrats want to talk only about the health-care implications of this nomination

 Democrats can’t stop a Republican majority on this committee and in the Senate from pushing through Barrett’s nomination.
-It appears Republicans have enough votes on both to do this over complete Democratic opposition.
+It appears that Republicans have enough votes within both to do this over complete Democratic opposition.
 Democrats also can’t stop a conservative court’s consideration in November of whether the Affordable Care Act should stand, with or without Barrett on it.

 So Democrats’ strategy is more focused on the election than the task at hand.
-The want to remind voters what is at stake with a conservative-majority court, by talking about health care in these hearings a lot.
+The want to remind voters what is at stake with a conservative-majority court, by talking a lot about health care in these hearings.

 Democratic senator after Democratic senator shared stories of constituents who rely on Obamacare — a woman needing expensive kidney treatment, or a child with a heart defect, who require expensive health care and protections for coverage with preexisting conditions.
 And then they pinned Senate Republicans, especially the ones up for reelection on this committee, to the potential downfall of the law.
-The court with the late Justice Ruth Bader Ginsburg on it has upheld Obamacare; Barrett wrote critically about decisions that did so.
+The court with the late Justice Ruth Bader Ginsburg on it had upheld Obamacare; Barrett wrote critically about decisions that did so.
 And more than one Democrat brought up how Trump has hinted he wants his Supreme Court justices to knock down Obamacare.

-“If Republicans are now successful, the results will be nothing short of catastrophic,” said Sen. Patrick J. Leahy (D-Vt.) of Obamacare.
-“These are real people.”
+“Republicans finally realized that the Affordable Care Act is too popular to repeal in Congress,” said Sen. Kamala D. Harris (D-Calif.), the Democratic vice-presidential nominee.
+“So now they are trying to bypass the will of the voters and have the Supreme Court do their dirty work.”

 Sen. Sheldon Whitehouse (D-R.I.) said, “For Republicans, there is no washing your hands of responsibility for the results that your president has told us will ensue.”